CHAMP WITH SCALLIONS

 This has a puddle of butter in the middle.
 Eat from outside to inside, dipping each bite into butter.

-2 pounds Yukon gold or baking potatoes, peeled, chunked up and cooked
+- 2 pounds russet potatoes, peeled, chunked up and cooked